ireish/yt-playlist-length/README.md

 2. Enter a YouTube playlist URL (e.g., https://www.youtube.com/playlist?list=PLAYLIST_ID)
 3. Click "Load Playlist" to fetch the playlist information
 4. View the total duration and adjust the playback speed using the slider
-5. Browse through the videos in the playlist
-6. Click "Load More" to see additional videos if the playlist has more than 20 videos

 ## 🔌 API Endpoints